 - Contribute to creating a vibrant, fun and engaged community amongst.

-Virtual Learning Communities (VLCs) provide a supportive, educational, and exciting experience for students and allow them to make friends who share their passions and interests.
-With a variety of VLCs to choose from and teams of dedicated staff here to create a positive and supportive experience for the students, VLCs make it easier to find connection to the Mason community.
+Learning Communities (LCs) provide a supportive, educational, and exciting experience for students and allow them to make friends who share their passions and interests.
+With a variety of LCs to choose from and teams of dedicated staff here to create a positive and supportive experience for the students, LCs make it easier to find connection to the Mason community.

-Additional information about VLCs, application form, FAQs, etc. can be found in the VLC website at https://ofps.gmu.edu/vlc/.
+Additional information about LCs, application form, FAQs, etc. can be found in the housing website at https://housing.gmu.edu.

 Check out our blog for posts from students in their own words!